 Sandra joined Watsi on May 1st, 2013.
-Seven years ago, Sandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sandra's most recent donation traveled 8,200 miles to support Lhory, a 33-year-old woman from Philippines, to fund a cholecystectomy to treat gallstones.
+Eight years ago, Sandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sandra's most recent donation traveled 8,800 miles to support Neang, a cheerful 14-year-old student from Cambodia, to fund retinal detachment repair surgery in her left eye.

 Sandra has funded healthcare for 98 patients in 10 countries.